 - Reduced power

 What Are The Causes of P0171 and P0174?

 Causes of P0171 Code

-The P0171 code is triggered when either the short-term fuel trim or the long-term fuel trim exceeds a certain value.
-This means the engine is adjusting the air to fuel ratio more than it should be.
+The P0171 code is triggered when either the short-term fuel trim or the long-term fuel trim exceeds a particular value, which means the engine is adjusting the air to fuel ratio more than it should be.